How to get to the bus station in Dubrovnik?

 Yes, we said Dubrovnik is a small town but nevertheless, it will take you at least two days to see everything.
 So if you’re staying for a couple of hours, you´ll have to make some compromises.
 Especially during summer, when it tends to be really crowded.

-The core of Dubrovnik or the Old Town should be your first stop and you can reach it with most of the bus lines (Pile station).
+The core of Dubrovnik or the Old Town should be your first travel stop and you can reach it with most of the bus lines (Pile station).
 At the tourist office there, you can buy a Dubrovnik Tourist Card that will give you discounts for many tourist attractions, as well as free entrance to all museums (8 in total).
 You can buy 3 types of cards, one for 1, 3 or 7 days worth of sightseeing.

 The Old Town will welcome you with its ancient monuments, churches and museums at every corner, while a walk along the 1.8 miles / 3km long Ancient City Walls will leave you astounded, if not a little exasperated.
 During summer, the Old Town turns into a theater and concert stage, illuminated by night sky.

-On the other hand, if you are done sightseeing and want to rest on the beach, you will find no better place in Dubrovnik than Lapad bay where you can enjoy the sun, swimming in the sea and relaxing in beach bars.
+On the other hand, if you are done sightseeing Dubrovnik and want to rest on the beach, you will find no better place in Dubrovnik than Lapad bay where you can enjoy the sun, swimming in the sea and relaxing in beach bars.

 Vollo Tip If you're thinking about having dinner or a coffee in the Old Town it will cost you a pretty penny.
-Cafés and restaurants in the Old Town charge more than other Croatian cities so beware and take a look at the menu before you order anything.
+Cafés and restaurants in the Old Town charge more than other cities in Croatia so beware and take a look at the menu before you order anything.
 Outside of the Old Town you can find fast food with meals as cheap as 3 - 5 € / 3,2 - 5,5 $ / 2,5 - 4 £ or restaurants that charge 10 € / 11 $ / 8,3 £ for a dish.